jodaiber/jodaiber.github.com/index.md

 About me
 --------

+I am a research scientist at Apple in California based in San Francisco.
-I am a PhD student in the [Statistical Language Processing and Learning Lab](https://staff.fnwi.uva.nl/k.simaan/research_all.html) at the [ILLC, University of Amsterdam](https://www.illc.uva.nl/), where I work with [Prof. Khalil Sima'an](https://staff.fnwi.uva.nl/k.simaan/).

-Previously, I was a Master's student in the [EM LCT](http://lct-master.org) programme in Computational Linguistics at Charles University in Prague and the University of Groningen.
+Previously, I was a PhD student in the [Statistical Language Processing and Learning Lab](https://staff.fnwi.uva.nl/k.simaan/research_all.html) at the [ILLC, University of Amsterdam](https://www.illc.uva.nl/), where I worked with [Prof. Khalil Sima'an](https://staff.fnwi.uva.nl/k.simaan/) on machine translation.
+From 2011 until 2013, I was a Master's student in the [EM LCT](http://lct-master.org) programme in Computational Linguistics at Charles University in Prague and the University of Groningen.
 In my Master thesis, I worked on robust dependency parsing of noisy content with [Gertjan van Noord](http://www.let.rug.nl/vannoord/) and [Dan Zeman](http://ufal.mff.cuni.cz/daniel-zeman).
 During my undergraduate studies at Freie Universität Berlin, I worked in the [META-NET](http://www.meta-net.eu) project at the German Research Center for Artifical Intelligence.

-See full CV [here](/doc/CV.pdf) or connect at [GitHub](http://github.com/jodaiber), [LinkedIn](https://www.linkedin.com/pub/joachim-daiber/84/279/93a),  [Facebook](https://facebook.com/jodaiber) or write an email to daiber.joachim [at] gmail.com.
+See my full CV [here](/doc/CV.pdf) or connect at [GitHub](http://github.com/jodaiber), [LinkedIn](https://www.linkedin.com/pub/joachim-daiber/84/279/93a),  [Facebook](https://facebook.com/jodaiber) or write an email to daiber.joachim [at] gmail.com.